Freemasonry in Riverside, Rhode Island

 Meeting Information for the 1632nd Stated Communication to be held

-Dinner will be at 6:00pm, cost is $15.00, Lodge will be opened in the Master Mason Degree at 7:00pm for its Stated Communication and any business which may regularly come before it.
-And the initiation of five candidates.
+Dinner will be at 6:00pm, cost is $15.00, Lodge will be opened in the Master Mason Degree at 7:00pm for its Stated Communication and any business which may regularly come before iThe District Deputy will be received at 7:30 for his official visitation

 Jenks Lodge Annual Cigar Smoker